skip to main content

 Finding Her “Miracle Drug”

-Finally, on a Saturday, she called her rheumatologist in tears and confessed what she had been doing.
+Finally, on a Saturday in 2011, she called her rheumatologist in tears and confessed what she had been doing.
 Her doctor put her back on prednisone, then added a different biologic — her “miracle drug,” which has successfully controlled her RA symptoms without side effects since 2012.

-Stacy’s RA was active for four or five years before she tried any disease-modifying drugs, yet the only physical signs of her RA are slight damage in her hands, surgery on one wrist and large nodules on her elbows that, as her son pointed out, make her look like she has four elbows — a name she now uses for her fundraising team for Walk To Cure Arthritis.
+Stacy’s RA was active for four or five years before she tried any disease-modifying drugs, yet the only physical signs of her RA are slight damage in her hands, surgery on one wrist and large nodules on her elbows that, as her son pointed out, make her look like she has four elbows — a name she now uses for her fundraising team for Walk To Cure Arthritis, "Team Four Elbows."

 Stacy is a valued volunteer for the Arthritis Foundation.
-She is on the Patient Leadership Council and serves as a patient representative for several projects within the Foundation.
-She is also on the Georgia Leadership Board, which she will chair in 2022.
-And she and her husband are chairing Atlanta’s 40th Anniversary Crystal Ball in 2021.
+She is on the Patient Perspective Panels (PPP) and has served as a patient representative for several national projects within the Foundation.
+She has served as the Georgia Leadership Board Chair since 2022, and chaired the Crystal Ball in 2022 and 2023, one of the Foundation’s marquee fundraising events.
+She also received the Champion Award in 2022, an award given to outstanding volunteers nationwide.

 In addition to taking her meds to manage her RA, she sees a therapist to help with the anxiety of having the disease, and she still uses a lot of complementary therapies, including turmeric, collagen and probiotics supplements, eating organic foods and reducing gluten.
 “I don’t know if they work or not, but in my mind, they help,” she says.
 “It’s not like I’m hardcore about any of those things.
 I don’t really think any one thing is going to cure me, but maybe all together it’s just helpful.”